BernardKula/Feature-Engineering-with-Python---Independent-Project/README.md

 required to perform various feature engineering techniques while preparing your data for further analysis.

-You will be required to go through the following:
+You will be required to go through the following:<br />
 ● Defining the Research Question<br />
 ● Data Importation<br />
 ● Data Exploration<br />